wxs/cherylhsu.ca/content/post/2020-11-18-becoming-strange-attractor.md

 title: Becoming Strange Attractor
 date: 2020-11-18T20:46:52.754Z
 ---
 According to Wikipedia, a **strange attractor** is “a value toward which a system tends to evolve, for a wide variety of starting conditions of the system.”
-These strange attractors are emergent patterns that arise out of chaotic systems, recurring vibrations of fractal constancy in the unpredictable chaos of the void.
+These strange attractors are emergent patterns that arise out of chaotic systems, recurring fractal vibrations in the unpredictable cacophony of the void.

 I am attracted to the strange attractor, but maybe less for the math-y bits.
 I feel drawn to the word ***strange***, which reminds me of the ***Strange Stranger***, a term from Timothy Morton that *“names an uncanny, radically unpredictable quality of life-forms.
 Life-forms recede into strangeness the more we think about them, and whenever they encounter one another—the strangeness is irreducible.”*